aamirafridi/jQuery.Marquee/README.md

  - **easing** Requires jQuery easing plugin http://gsgd.co.uk/sandbox/jquery/easing/.
 Default is ```'linear'```
  - **delayBeforeStart** Time in milliseconds before the marquee starts animating.
 Default is ```1000```
  - **direction** Direction towards which the marquee will animate ```'left' / 'right' / 'up' / 'down'```.
 Default is ```'left'```.
 Todo: need to change this to ```ltr/rtl``` etc
- - **duplicated** Should the marquee be duplicated to show an effect of continues flow.
+ - **duplicated** Should the marquee be duplicated to show an effect of continuous flow.
 Use this only with the text is shorter than the container.
 Default is ```false```
  - **duration** Duration in milliseconds in which you want your element to travel.
 Default is ```5000```.
 This option is the old ```speed``` option which still works but duration is the more correct word.
  - **gap** Gap in pixels between the tickers.
 Will work only when the ```duplicated``` option is set to ```true```.
 Default is ```20```.
 Note: ```20``` means ```20px``` so no need to use ```'20px'``` as the value.
  - **pauseOnHover** On hover pause the marquee.
 If browser supports CSS3 and ```allowCss3Support``` is set to ```true``` than it will be done using CSS3.
 Otherwise this will be done using jQuery plugin https://github.com/tobia/Pause.
 Default is ```false```